What is Shopify?

 To see how Shopify performed against its rivals in terms of speed and performance, check out our Fastest Ecommerce Platforms post.

 How Easy is Shopify to Use?

 Getting Started with Shopify

 It is very easy to get started with Shopify as it only requires an email address, store name and to create a password, once completed, you will be asked a couple of questions about your business, niche, trading status etc.

 If you want to upgrade to a paid plan, this can easily be done by going to Settings → Plans and Permissions in the Shopify dashboard.

-The main Shopify dashboard is one of the easiest that I have used and this is very much down to the main sidebar navigation menu as this is not only clearly labeled but also easy to navigate and it isn’t overloaded with options.
+The main Shopify dashboard is very easy to use and this is very much down to the main sidebar navigation menu as this is not only clearly labeled but also easy to navigate and it isn’t overloaded with options.

 The general interface is also very clean and uncluttered and this just adds to the overall user experience.

 New users to Shopify will also be greeted by a short tutorial to help them get up and running on the platform and while this isn’t bad, it also isn’t great either as it is very limited in terms of what it prompts users to do.

 It isn’t all bad news though, as Shopify has created its own academy called Shopify Compass (there should be a link to this on the home page of the dashboard) to help you started and this is a series of videos that takes you through all the steps you need to do, to get your store ready to go live.

-The 27 introductory videos are very well presented and include some useful tips and tricks to help get you started with Shopify or you can check out Shopify Tutorials such as mine that are also useful sources of information.
+The 27 introductory videos are very well presented and include some useful tips and tricks to help get you started with Shopify or you can check out Shopify Tutorials such as ours that are also useful sources of information.

 It is definitely worth going through the course and checking out some of the other courses available as there is some really good information on there.